 If a social worker contacts you or visits your home to ask you questions about your family, they might work for a delegated Aboriginal agency.
 Delegated Aboriginal agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

-You have the right to get legal advice.
 If the social worker's concerns are very serious, the social worker might take your child from your home.
-Call Legal Aid BC immediately to find out if you qualify for a free lawyer.

 What's a delegated Aboriginal agency?